Harrahs Las Vegas Food Court: Dining Options at The Fulton Street Food Hall

 Bar – Then there is the bar station, which is just a regular bar.
 It doesn’t have much atmosphere, but there are 11 large TVs, along with video poker machines at the bar.
 Their signature morning hangover cure is the “Bakon Mary,” which is made of Bakon vodka, Bloody Mary mix and Guinness beer.
 It’s garnished with a strip of bacon.

-The Fulton Street Food Hall is open 24 hours a day.
-(Top photo courtesy of Photo credit: Chase Stevens/Kabik Photo Group.
+(By Steve Beauregard.
+Top photo courtesy of Chase Stevens/Kabik Photo Group.
 Other photos courtesy of me – hence the poor quality.)